 Suggested tire size for this tour: 28mm – 38mm

 $875 – Single Supplement (extra price to have your own room)

 $150 – Bike Rental (helmet and bike bag included)

 Your Travel Plans

-Check-in at the Staypineapple Hotel at 4:00 pm on Sunday, June 18, 2023.
-The trip ends on Friday, June 23 after our 10:00 am Duck Boat tour (which starts and ends nearby and lasts 80 minutes) Hotel Checkout is out noon.
+Check-in at the Colonnade Hotel at 4:00 pm Sunday afternoon.
+The tour ends on Friday after our 10:00 am Duck Boat tour (which starts and ends nearby and lasts 80 minutes) Hotel Checkout is out noon.

 Boston is famously difficult to drive in for those unfamiliar.
 Parking for the week would be expensive.
 Flying into Logan Airport or taking Amtrak into South Station, just 1.5 miles from the hotel, would be great options.
 Talk with me about your plans if you have questions or concerns.

 Five nights' lodging from Sunday, June 18 through Thursday, June 22 is included.
 Lodging on the day the trip ends (Friday, June 23) is not included.
 If you wish to stay overnight on Friday or the whole weekend, that would be at your expense and reservations are your responsibility.